 Izzo Plastic Golf Tees

-Best plastic golf tees for iron shots off tee box
+Best plastic golf tees for iron shots off the tee box

-The Izzo Plastic Golf Tees offer all levels of golfer an outstanding plastic tee that is ideal for fairway woods and irons.
+The Izzo Plastic Golf Tees offers all golfers a great plastic tee ideal for fairway woods and irons.
 Utilizing the four-prong tip, the Izzo offers the golfer low friction between the ball and clubface for low-spin shot-making.

 If you are in the market for a dependable and virtually indestructible plastic tee, the good folks at Izzo have outdone themselves with their line of the best golf tees.